ftcn86/Dynamic-wallet-view/docs/prd.md

 *   **Target User:** A representative Pi Network Pioneer (miner, team builder, node operator).
 *   **User Need:** To visualize and interact with a single, well-designed interface displaying consolidated Pi-related metrics, tracking progress, managing team insights, and analyzing node performance.
-*   **Value Proposition:** Dynamic Pi Wallet View empowers users with better information and engagement tools through a dynamic, insightful, and beautifully designed alternative/enhancement to viewing Pi Network data. *This application is a viewer and insights tool, not a functional wallet for transfers, though it can initiate Pi App payments for specific actions like donations.*
+*   **Value Proposition:** Dynamic Wallet View empowers users with better information and engagement tools through a dynamic, insightful, and beautifully designed alternative/enhancement to viewing Pi Network data. *This application is a viewer and insights tool, not a functional wallet for transfers, though it can initiate Pi App payments for specific actions like donations.*

 ---